Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 > ## What's In A Name? {.callout}
 >
-> You may have noticed that all of Nelle's files' names are "something dot
+> You may have noticed that all of these files' names are "something dot
 > something".
 This is just a convention: we can call a file `mythesis` or
 > almost anything else we want.
 However, most people use two-part names
 > most of the time to help them (and their programs) tell different kinds